section-engineering-education/engineering-education/content/articles/how-to-handle-imbalanced-data-in-deep-neural-networks/index.md

 We compile the deep neural network architecture using the `compile` function.
 The compilation process also has the following essential parameters.

-- optimizer -It will improve and enhance the performance of the deep neural network.
+- optimizer: It will improve and enhance the performance of the deep neural network.
 It also handles the errors of the deep neural network.
 We apply `adam` as the deep neural network optimizer during the compilation process.

-- loss - It is the function that will calculate and accumulate all the errors that the neural network encounters when the training process starts.
+- loss: It is the function that will calculate and accumulate all the errors that the neural network encounters when the training process starts.
 We use `binary_crossentropy` since the imbalanced dataset has two classes.

-- metrics - It is the function that will get the overall deep neural network performance scores after the training process.
+- metrics: It is the function that will get the overall deep neural network performance scores after the training process.
 We set its value to `accuracy`.

 ### Fitting the compiled deep neural network
 To fit the compiled deep neural network to the training samples, execute this code in Google Colab: